Rickyc14/NOKIA-Analysis/README.md

 Founded in the mid-1800's, this Finnish Giant took Motorola's place at the end of the XX century and became the largest mobile phone manufacturer in the world.
-Despite its enormous growth, Nokia wasn't able to keep its market share when other huge companies like Apple started to innovate the way technology is used.
+Despite its enormous growth, Nokia wasn't able to keep its market share when other huge companies like Apple started to innovate the way technology is used.<br>
+The graph below illustrates Nokia's <strong>closing stock price</strong> throughout the years.
 ![alt text](Rplot02.jpeg "NOKIA1")